gkukkada/TalkGoogle/README.md

 Step 1:

 	Get a Account on Google CloudPlatform.
-Do not bite your nails.
-Google CloudPlatform provides a free 60 days trail. you can unsubscribe anytime.
-And they will not charge you with your input.
+Don't worry Google CloudPlatform provides a free 60 days trail. you can unsubscribe anytime.
+They will not charge you without your input.

 	Click on the below link and follow the instuctions.
 	Cloud Speech API BETA